 If you plan on using any of our nut butters in the immediate month, then refrigeration is not necessary.
 It will be easier to use them if they are at room temperature.

 Also, mix the nut butters well after opening.
 You only need to do it once after opening, and it really helps to insure a consistent flavor and even disbursement of all the healthy raw oils.

 How should I use your nut butters?
 On bread?

 Great question...
 You can use our nut butters on bread or toast instead of peanut butter.
 But a lot of people enjoy them in a whole bunch of ways that can really improve the taste, texture, and nutrition of many other foods.

 Try some of these ideas:

 My son has tree nut allergies.
-Is your coconut butter or tahini safe for him to eat?
+Is your coconut butter safe for him to eat?
 Could there be traces of nuts present?

 There are no peanuts in our facility, but there are other known allergens, tree nuts and soy.
 Work is done to insure that there is no cross contamination of products—including thoroughly cleaning utensils, machinery, and storage units.
 If your son was allergic to walnuts, for example, and the machinery wasn’t cleaned after making walnut butter, the risk of your son having a reaction would be significantly increased.
 As mentioned, all the equipment and other items are cleaned between the making of different products.
 Also, separate production runs, and longer runs, are done to insure that the risk of trace amounts will be minimized to a smaller portion of the product.
 However, there is a risk of trace amounts that cannot be totally eliminated without an isolated equipment line.